Grades 9-12 Intersession

 Year after year, CHCA students and their parents cite Intersession as a highlight of their CHCA experience.
 It’s an inspiring, memorable, joyous experience that prepares students for college and life in ways they could not have previously imagined.

 Curious?
-Learn more by checking out “The Amazing World of Intersession” as told by Upper School Vice Principal Dave Walker.
+Learn more by checking out “The Amazing World of Intersession,” as told by Upper School Vice Principal Dave Walker, at the bottom of this webpage.

 We learned about the Parthenon in class.
 But when I traveled to Greece, I saw firsthand how architecture is really all about the country’s people.
 Their architecture contains their history.Upper School student